AkashM006/SIG-Task-1/README.md

 # SIG-Task-1
-This repository was created to showcase my web development and git skills ( whoops! only web development ).
+This repository was created to showcase my web development and git skills.

 Clone of a w3Schools's single page.